Skip to Main Content

 What is the preferred method of applying for financial aid?

-Students must complete & submit the FAFSA, as well as any other required documents, by the deadlines in order to be considered for aid.
+Students must complete & submit the applications, as well as any other required documents, before the priority deadlines to be considered for aid.

 Do I need to be admitted before I can apply for financial aid?

-No. Students may submit the FAFSA prior to being admitted.
-However, if it comes in requesting documents, the student will need to have the admissions process started to be issued a student e-mail and get access to the student MyGNTC account so documents may be completed & submitted.
-Also, in order to actually receive any funds for which they qualify, the student must be admitted and enrolled at the college.
+No. Students may submit the applications before being admitted. *However*, if they come in requesting documents, the student will need to have the admissions process completed and be accepted so they have access to the student MyGNTC account so documents may be completed & submitted.
+Also, to receive any funds for which they qualify, the student must be admitted and enrolled at the college.

 When should I apply/reapply?

 As early as possible.
-FAFSAs are made available as early as the proceeding October of each award year.
-Our award year starts with the fall term; therefore, students looking to start classes in August of 2022, are able to complete the 22-23 FAFSA as early as October 2021.
+FAFSAs are made available at the beginning of each calendar year for the next aid year.
+Our award year starts with the fall term; therefore, students looking to start classes in August of 2024, were able to complete the 24-25 FAFSA in January of 2024.

 Do I have to reapply for financial aid every year?

 Yes.
 If your financial circumstances change, you may get more or less aid.
-After your first year, you will receive an email notification (from FAFSA) reminding you to renew your FAFSA for the new aid year.
+After your first year, you will receive email notifications from FAFSA reminding you to renew your FAFSA for the new aid year.
+There will also be notifications from the college and posted online.

 Do I need to apply every semester?

-No. The financial aid year extends from the fall semester through the summer sessions of the next calendar year (ex: classes occurring beginning in August 2022 and extending through July 2023 are all part of the 22-23 aid year).
-All financial aid expires (June 30th) after summer sessions have started; therefore, students must reapply at least 6-8 weeks prior to the next financial aid year.
+No. The financial aid year extends from the fall semester through the summer sessions of the next calendar year (ex: classes occurring beginning in August 2024 and extending through July 2025 are all part of the 24-25 aid year).
+All financial aid expires (June 30th) after summer sessions have started; therefore, students must reapply at least 6-8 weeks before the next financial aid year.
 This allows additional time to complete the file in the event the processed application loads in requesting documents.

 When will I get my refund?